Losing a limb does not mean losing your independence.

 There is a three-year limit on making an amputation claim.
 This means you have three years from the date of your accident to make a claim for loss of limb compensation.
 There are limited exceptions to the rule.
-We advise speaking to our serious injury lawyers as soon as possible.
+We advise speaking to our amputation claims lawyers as soon as possible.

-3. How much does it cost to make an amputation claim?
+3. How much does it cost to make an amputation compensation claim?

 We have a range of funding options available to help fund your loss of limb claim.
-If you are a trade union member, your membership means that you get free legal advice and representation from our serious injury lawyers.
+If you are a trade union member, your membership means that you get free legal advice and representation from our amputation claims lawyers.

 If you are not a trade union member, there are other ways to fund your claim, including a conditional fee agreement, also known as ‘no win, no fee’.
 You can find more information about our funding options on our fees and payment page.

-4. How much loss of limb compensation can I get?
+4. How much amputation compensation can I get?

 The amount of compensation you can expect to receive depends on the individual’s case.
 However, you can rest assured that we will do all that we can to secure the maximum compensation we can get you.

-When calculating your compensation, our serious injury lawyers will take into account the medical expenses and loss of earnings incurred, as well as the physical and emotional impact your injury and amputation have had on you and your family.
+When calculating your compensation, our expert lawyers will take into account the medical expenses and loss of earnings incurred, as well as the physical and emotional impact your injury and amputation have had on you and your family.

 5. What will my amputation compensation claim cover?